dallincoons/famblog/content/summer-2024/index.md

 draft: true`
 ---

 Summer 2024.
 It was one for the ages.
 Emily went to Utah for 2 months and I stayed in Oklahoma.
-There's a lot of damn layers to that onion.

-I went on a road trip.
-First stop, Durango.
+In July, I went on a road trip.
+First stop, Durango where I met up with my parents, Shauni and Jordan, Megan and Todd, and their respective families.
 We did Durango things.
 Rafting, ruins, ice cream, dinner and a show, mountain biking.
 That sorta thang.

 I stayed by myself in a basement in someone's house that takes a long time driving on a dirt road to get to.
 This was the view.
 See?
 No people.
 It was perfect.